What is E10 petrol?

 The increase in ethanol, which is produced from sustainable sources such as farming products like wheat and corn, will mean a decrease in the remaining fossil fuel content found in petrol.
 The introduction of E10 petrol will mean there is an overall reduction of CO2 emissions, helping the government achieve climate change targets.
 The change has been calculated to cut harmful vehicle emissions, approximately equivalating to 350,000 cars taken off the road.

 Why hasn’t the ethanol content been much higher?

-The properties of ethanol is very different to that of fossil fuelled petrol, higher ethanol content can cause corrosion within the engines of older vehicles.
-E10 petrol is suitable for newer engines and vehicles, however there will be E5 petrol still available for older vehicles by using the super unleaded grade.
+The properties of ethanol are very different to that of fossil-fuelled petrol, higher ethanol content can cause corrosion within the engines of older vehicles.
+E10 petrol is suitable for newer engines and vehicles, however, there will be E5 petrol still available for older vehicles by using the super unleaded grade.